pingali/aadhaar-oauth2-server/README.md

 is based on [django-auth-aadhaar][django-auth-aadhaar] and [pyAadhaarAuth][pyAadhaarAuth].

+Once the token is obtained, you can now query the API.
+Go the main page of the client (http://localhost:8001).
+At the bottom you will see available api paths (/api/email, /api/date_joined etc.) and have a button for the client site and resource site.
+When you click on the resource site for any of the api calls, the corresponding data is accessed using the token that has been acquired.
+You should be able to see a popup with the result of the lookup (data or error message).

 [pyAadhaarAuth]: http://github.com/pingali/pyAadhaarAuth

 *The name doesnt matter and it mostly there for legacy reasons.
 We